theajack/ebuild-cli/README.md

 npm install
 ```

-There are seven templates to choose from during the installation process
+There are some templates to choose from during the installation process

 1. Default mode: including webpack, babel, eslint, commitlint
 2. css mode: default mode + css and less support